Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Computing Essential Sets for Convex and Non-convex Scenario Problems

 \subsection{Convex Scenario Problems}

 For convex scenario problems $\SP(\N)$, any local minimum is a global minimum.
-And a broad range of algorithms to look for global optimal solutions exist.
+And there are a broad range of algorithms to look for global optimal solutions.
 In the convex setting, we assume any algorithm $\mathbb{A}$ returns global optimal solutions to $\SP(\N)$ by default.
 In Section \ref{sub:the_scenario_approach_for_convex_problems} and \ref{sub:convex_scenario_problems}, we replace $\opx_\mathbb{A}(\N)$ and $\opt_\mathbb{A}(\N)$ by $x_\mathcal{N}^*$ and $c^\intercal x_\mathcal{N}^*$, respectively.
-We also remove subscripts $\mathbb{A}$ since the definition of support set, invariant set and essential set for convex problems are no longer algorithm-dependent. \begin{lem}[Monotonicity] Let $x_{\N}^*$ and $x_\mathcal{\mathcal{M}}^*$ stand for the global optimal solution to the (convex) scenario problems $\SP(\N)$ and $\SP(\mathcal{M})$, respectively.
+We also remove subscripts $\mathbb{A}$ since the definitions of support set, invariant set and essential set for convex problems are no longer algorithm-dependent.
+Furthermore, since the support set, invariant set and essential set are the same for non-degenerate convex scenario problems (Theorem \ref{thm:nondegenerate_unique_essential_irreducible}), we use the term \emph{essential set} for consistency. \begin{lem}[Monotonicity] Let $x_{\N}^*$ and $x_\mathcal{\mathcal{M}}^*$ stand for the optimal solution to the convex scenario problems $\SP(\N)$ and $\SP(\mathcal{M})$, respectively.
 Then $c^\intercal x_{\mathcal{M}}^* \le c^\intercal x_{\N}^*$ if $\mathcal{M} \subseteq \mathcal{N}$. \end{lem} Because $x_{\N}^*$ is always feasible to $\SP(\mathcal{M})$ and $x_{\mathcal{M}}^*$ is globally optimal, it is obvious that $c^\intercal x_{\mathcal{M}}^* \le c^\intercal x_{\N}^*$.
 Lemma \ref{lem:monotonicity} shows that any algorithm obtaining global optimal solutions will automatically satisfy Assumption \ref{ass:monotone_algorithm}.
 Therefore, all results in Section \ref{sub:non_convex_scenario_problems} hold for convex scenario problems.
-It is worth mentioning that similar results for convex problems were first proved in \cite{calafiore_random_2010}.
-Section \ref{sub:non_convex_scenario_problems} can be regarded as an extension of classical results in \cite{calafiore_random_2010} towards non-convex scenario problems. \begin{rem}[Finding Support Scenarios For Convex Problems] The first algorithm of searching for support scenarios (for both convex and non-convex scenario problems, Algorithm \ref{alg:find-support-set} in Appendix \ref{sec:algorithms}) is based on definition, i.e. checking if the removal of a scenario changes the optimal solution.
-Algorithm \ref{alg:find-support-set} requires solving $N$ scenario problems.
-In many cases (especially in power system applications, e.g. \cite{modarresi_scenario-based_2018}), it is observed that the support scenarios are only a small subset of all $N$ scenarios, i.e. $|\Sc| \ll |\N|$.
-This observation indicates the dual solution $\mu^1,\mu^2,\cdots,\mu^N$ to $\SP(\N)$ is often sparse.
-Lemma \ref{lem:support_scenario_multiplier} formalizes this observation and provides an approach to narrow down the range of searching for support scenarios.
-Built upon Lemma \ref{lem:support_scenario_multiplier}, Algorithm \ref{alg:find-support-scenario-dual} only requires solving $\sim |\Sc|$ scenario problems, which is much more efficient than Algorithm \ref{alg:find-support-set} since $|\Sc| \ll |\N|$. \end{rem} \begin{lem} Consider a non-degenerate and convex scenario problem $\SP(\N)$ which has at least one \emph{strictly} feasible solution.
-If $\xi^i$ is a support scenario ($i \in \Sc$), then $\|\mu^{i,*}\| > 0$, where $\mu^{i,*} \in \mathbf{R}^m$ is the optimal dual solution of $\SP(\N)$.
-In other words, let $\mathcal{M} := \{i \in \mathcal{N}: \|\mu^{i,*}\| > 0\}$, then $\Sc \subseteq \mathcal{M}$. \end{lem}